hashicorp/terraform-website/content/source/docs/cloud/sentinel/sentinel-tf-012.html.md

 Unknown values within `applied` in the
 [resource namespace](./import/tfplan.html#namespace-resources-data-sources)
-no longer return the magic UUID value (defined as `74D93920-ED26-11E3-AC10-0800200C9A66` in Terraform 0.11 or earlier).
+no longer return interpolated values, or the magic UUID (defined as `74D93920-ED26-11E3-AC10-0800200C9A66` in Terraform 0.11 or earlier).
 Instead, unknown values are now returned as `undefined`.